plentymarkets/plentyshop-pwa/docs/deployment/deployment.md

 1. Log into your plentysystems system.
 2. Go to **CMS » Deployment**.
-3. Click  the three dots under "Actions" on the configured instance
+3. For the configured domain, open the further actions menu (three dots).
-4. Click "Activate application" from the menu
+4. Click on **Activate application**.

 ## Preview